-The Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals ("the SDGs"), aformentioned.
-In 2023, this positive screening has been applied and 18.2% of the Sub-Fund's net assets were invested in shares of companies positively aligned with the United Nations Sustainable Development Goals.
+The Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in shares considered aligned with relevant United Nations Sustainable Development Goals ("the SDGs").
+In 2023, this positive screening has been applied and 25.8% of the Sub-Fund's net assets were invested in shares of companies in relation to business activities which align positively with one of the 17 United Nations Sustainable Development Goals.

 The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 3% of the Sub-Fund's net assets.
-In 2023, 9.2% of the Sub-Fund's net assets were invested in sustainable investments with environmental objectives, and 9% in sustainable investment with social objectives.
+In 2023, 10.1% of the Sub-Fund's net assets were invested in sustainable investments with environmental objectives, and 15.7% in sustainable investment with social objectives.